discordjs/guide/guide/popular-topics/webhooks.md

 # Webhooks

 Webhooks are a way of sending messages to a text channel without having to log in as a bot.
 Discord.js implements a variety of methods to fetch, create, edit, and use webhooks.
-In this section you will learn how to create, fetch, edit, and use webhooks.
+In this section, you will learn how to create, fetch, edit, and use webhooks.

 ## What is a webhook